 Mancunian pride is infectious and makes it virtually impossible to not get caught up in the buzz of Manchester.
 The city’s formerly industrial skyline has been transformed to provide the perfect backdrop for lively bars and world-class restaurants.
 Manchester has impressive museums, internationally renowned theatres and a stellar selection of shops, while the city’s two most famous football clubs put it firmly on the global sporting map.
+All this adds up to a fantastic place to spend some time.
+Why not enjoy the best of the city’s hospitality with a stay in one of Manchester’s boutique hotels?
+Here are some of the best boutique hotels that Manchester has to offer.

 - Hotel Gotham – 100 King Street, Manchester, M2 4WU